Experts discuss various steps needed for bridging gap between industry and academia

 The 69th Indian Pharmaceutical Congress (IPC) 2017 was inaugurated at Chitkara University, Chandigarh.
 Reportedly, the three-day academia – industry event will see attendance from over 8000 delegates.

-On the first day of the event, Chief Guest, Vijayendrapal Singh Badnore, Governor Punjab graced the occasion by lighting the lamp, along with the Guest of Honour, Dr B Suresh, President, Pharmacy Council of India.
-Other dignitaries from the dais, Dr Shailendra Saraf, Chairman, Local Organising Committee (LOC) 69th IPC; Dr Vallamudi Rao, President Indian Pharmaceutical Association; Atul Nasa, President, Indian Pharmaceutical Graduate Association (IPGA) and Deputy Drugs Controller Controlling and Licensing Authority, Drugs Control Department Government of NCT of Delhi, Praveen Chaudhury, President, Association of Pharmaceutical Teachers of India, Dr Madhu Chitkara, Vice Chancellor, Chitkara University; Dr Ashok Chitkara, Chancellor, Chitkara University, Dr Dhirendra Kaushik, Organising Secretary of 69th IPC LOC; Dr Ramakrishna, Convenor of Scientific Sessions; Dr TB Narayanan, General Secretary, Indian Pharmaceutical Congress Association (IPCA); Dr Mahesh Burande, President 69th IPC; Swarandutta Saraf, LOC Nominee and Dr Milind Umrekar, Vice President, APTI also joined the lamp lighting ceremony.
+On the first day of the event, Chief Guest, Vijayendrapal Singh Badnore, Governor Punjab lit the lamp, along with the Guest of Honour, Dr B Suresh, President, Pharmacy Council of India.
+Other dignitaries on the dais, Dr Shailendra Saraf, Chairman, Local Organising Committee (LOC) 69th IPC; Dr Vallamudi Rao, President Indian Pharmaceutical Association; Atul Nasa, President, Indian Pharmaceutical Graduate Association (IPGA) and Deputy Drugs Controller and Licensing Authority, Drugs Control Department Government of NCT of Delhi, Praveen Chaudhury, President, Association of Pharmaceutical Teachers of India, Dr Madhu Chitkara, Vice Chancellor, Chitkara University; Dr Ashok Chitkara, Chancellor, Chitkara University, Dr Dhirendra Kaushik, Organising Secretary of 69th IPC LOC; Dr Ramakrishna, Convenor of Scientific Sessions; Dr TB Narayanan, General Secretary, Indian Pharmaceutical Congress Association (IPCA); Dr Mahesh Burande, President 69th IPC; Swarandutta Saraf, LOC Nominee and Dr Milind Umrekar, Vice President, APTI also joined the lamp lighting ceremony.

 Dr Saraf, in his inaugural address, informed about the gaps that exist in the education system and stressed on the challenges faced by the pharmacist students.
 He also mentioned that due to regulatory challenges there have been imbalance in growth, both in the industry as well as in the academia.
 He also informed that this is the right time to consolidate industry and academia, especially on the API front.
 Taking a cue from the PM’s statement, ‘Hum Chale Na Chale Desh Chal Pada Hai’ he signed off with a similar statement, ‘Hum Chale Na Chale Pharmacist of India Bhi Chal Pada Hai.’